SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 CurrentPosition(TargetMode):
 ```

-Makes the projectile path end at the current postion of the target when the projectile spawned.
+Makes the projectile path end at the current position of the target when the projectile spawned.

 ## aux.target_mode.type.ExpectedPosition